-In June 2012, biochemist Jennifer Doudna of the University of California, Berkeley, microbiologist Emmanuelle Charpentier then of Umeå University, Sweden, and their colleagues published a watershed article in Science describing a revolutionary genome editing technology, called CRISPR-Cas9.
-The Doudna-Charpentier team had filed a patent application on their invention the previous month.
+In June 2012, biochemist Jennifer Doudna of the University of California, Berkeley, microbiologist Emmanuelle Charpentier then of Umeå University, Sweden, and their colleagues published a watershed article in Science describing a revolutionary genome editing technology called CRISPR-Cas9.
+The Doudna-Charpentier team had filed a patent application, owned by The Regents of the University of California, the University of Vienna, and Dr. Emmanuelle Charpentier (collectively, “CVC”), on their invention the previous month.

-Researchers hailed the publication as a major breakthrough.
-Scientists could now rewrite virtually any part of any genome with relative ease compared to existing methods.
-Scientists immediately recognized that CRISPR-Cas9 gene editing could have real-world applications for treating a wide range of diseases, from rare inherited conditions to common devastating diseases such as cancer or diabetes, as well as making advances in other fields such as agriculture, industrial biotechnology, animal health, and drug discovery.
+Researchers hailed the publication as a major breakthrough, as the technology suggested that any part of any genome could now be rewritten with relative ease compared to existing methods.
+Scientists immediately recognized that CRISPR-Cas9 genome editing could have real-world applications, from treating a wide range of diseases, including rare inherited conditions and common devastating diseases such as cancer or diabetes, to making advances in fields such as agriculture, industrial biotechnology, animal health, research tools, and drug discovery.

 The Science article set off a burst of activity.
 Research groups rushed to use the method described in the article to edit DNA in a variety of cell types.
 Within seven months, six independent groups had published scientific papers and/or filed patent applications describing CRISPR-Cas9 genome editing in human and other mammalian cells.
-All of the papers cited the June 2012 Science publication by Doudna and Charpentier, and made use of methods described in the Doudna-Charpentier patent application.
+All of the papers cited the June 2012 Science publication by the Doudna-Charpentier team, and made use of methods described in the CVC patent application.

-“Their paper immediately and dramatically transformed the field of molecular biology and genetics,” the Gruber Foundation said in awarding Doudna and Charpentier its 2015 Genetics Prize.
+“Their paper immediately and dramatically transformed the field of molecular biology and genetics,” the Gruber Foundation stated in awarding Drs.
+Doudna and Charpentier its 2015 Genetics Prize.

-Yet despite widespread recognition from their colleagues, Doudna and Charpentier have found their innovative status challenged on the legal front.
-In April 2014, a group based at the Broad Institute in Cambridge, Massachusetts, was awarded the first U.S. patent for editing eukaryotic cells (a category that includes all plants and animals, including humans) with CRISPR-Cas9.
+Yet despite widespread recognition from the scientific community, Drs.
+Doudna and Charpentier found their status as innovators challenged on the legal front.
+In April 2014, a group based at the Broad Institute in Cambridge, Massachusetts, was awarded the first U.S. patent (owned by the Broad Institute, Inc., Massachusetts Institute of Technology, and the President and Fellows of Harvard College; collectively, the “Broad”) for editing eukaryotic cells (a category that includes all plants and animals, including humans) with CRISPR-Cas9.

-The issuance of this U.S. patent came as a complete surprise.
-The Broad had filed its patent application more than six months after the Doudna-Charpentier team, and had been the fourth group to file a patent application claiming the use of CRISPR-Cas9 genome editing in eukaryotic cells.
-But because the Broad expedited examination by the U.S. Patent and Trademark Office (USPTO), it was first to present its story to government officials.
-According to the Broad, even though it had not faced any challenges in applying the Doudna-Charpentier team’s invention to eukaryotic cells and had not needed to invent any new techniques to do so, the use of CRISPR-Cas9 specifically in eukaryotic cells was an “invention” worthy of its own patent.
+The issuance of this U.S. patent came as a complete surprise since the patent granted before publication of the patent application.
+The Broad had filed its patent application more than six months after the CVC patent application was filed, and was the fourth group to file a patent application claiming the use of CRISPR-Cas9 genome editing in eukaryotic cells.
+But because the Broad expedited examination by the U.S. Patent and Trademark Office (USPTO), it was the first to present its story to the USPTO.
+According to the Broad, even though it had not faced any challenges in applying the Doudna-Charpentier team’s invention to eukaryotic cells and had not needed to invent any new techniques to do so, the use of CRISPR-Cas9 specifically in eukaryotic cells was a separate “invention” worthy of its own patent.

-Meanwhile, outside of the United States where patents are awarded on a first-to-file basis, multiple countries have granted broad patents to the Doudna-Charpentier team for their CRISPR-Cas9 genome editing inventions, including the use in eukaryotic cells, affirming the team’s inventive contribution to this extraordinary technology.
+Meanwhile, outside of the U.S., where patents are awarded on a first-to-file basis, multiple countries, including Europe, have granted broad patents to CVC for their CRISPR-Cas9 genome editing inventions, including the use in eukaryotic cells, affirming the team’s inventive contribution to this extraordinary technology.
 These jurisdictions rightly recognized the June 2012 Science paper, and the patent application that immediately preceded it, as the key catalysts that set off the current revolution in CRISPR-Cas9 genome editing.